Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Updated KLineChartComponent to respond to grid setting changes
 - Added useEffect hook to update grid visibility when settings change
 - Enhanced TradingChart component with interactive grid button
-- Grid button shows visual state (blue background when grid is visible)
+- Grid button shows visual state (green border + light green background when grid is visible)

 ### Benefits:
 - ✅ **Clean Chart View** (grid can be hidden for cleaner appearance)